Parameterizing Path Partitions: XP Algorithms for SPP

 \begin{lemma} Let~$G=(V,E)$ be a graph (directed or undirected).
 Then, $V$ can be partitioned into $k$ vertex-disjoint shortest paths if and only if there are $k$ vertex-disjoint paths between some $s_i$ and $t_i$, for $1\leq i\leq k$, such that $\sum_{i=1}^{k} d(s_i,t_i) = |V|-k$. \end{lemma} \begin{proof} Let $G=(V,E)$ be a directed or an undirected graph.
 If $V$ can be partitioned into $k$ vertex-disjoint shortest paths $P_i$, for $1\leq i\leq k$, then we can take their endpoints as $s_i$ and $t_i$.
 As the paths are shortest and form a partition, $\sum_{i=1}^{k} d(s_i,t_i) = |V|-k$ must hold.
 Conversely, if there are $k$ vertex-disjoint paths in~$G$, connecting, say, $s_i$ and $t_i$, for $1\leq i\leq k$, then the condition $\sum_{i=1}^{k} d(s_i,t_i) = |V|-k$ can only be satisfied if each vertex of the graph belongs to exactly one of the paths and if all the paths are shortest paths.
 Hence, $V$ can be partitioned into $k$ vertex-disjoint shortest paths. \end{proof}

-\autoref{lemm:DSP} allows us to prove \autoref{lem:SPPinXP} by cycling through all possible $X:=\{(s_1,t_1), \dots, (s_k,t_k) \}$, resulting in an instance of \textsc{DSP}.
+\autoref{lemm:DSP} allows us to prove \autoref{lem:SPPinXP} by enumerating all possible $X:=\{(s_1,t_1), \dots, (s_k,t_k) \}$, resulting in an instance of \textsc{DSP}.
 Now, we can either apply known algorithms with \XP running time (or better), for either \textsc{DP} or \textsc{DSP}.
 We give details of this proof strategy in the following.

 \begin{proof}[Proof of \autoref{lem:SPPinXP}] Let $G=(V,E)$, together with an integer~$k$, be an instance of \textsc{SPP} (i.e., \textsc{DSPP}, \textsc{DAGSPP} or \textsc{USPP}, the arguments are complete analogous for these cases).
 By \autoref{lemm:DSP}, given an instance $(G,k)$ of \textsc{SPP}, with $G=(V,E)$, it is sufficient to iterate (in \XP time) through all possible $X:=\{(s_1,t_1), \dots, (s_k,t_k) \}$ where $s_i,t_i \in V$ and $\sum_{i=1}^{i=k} (d(s_i,t_i) + 1) = |V|$.
 The latter can be checked in polynomial time using standard algorithms for computing the distance.
 Then, for each such $X$ we form an instance $(G,X)$ of the version of \textsc{DP} (or \textsc{DSP}) corresponding to our initial instance (i.e., \textsc{DDP}, \textsc{DAGDP} or \textsc{UDP}, or alternatively, \textsc{DDSP}, \textsc{DAGDSP} or \textsc{UDSP}).
 Now, $(G,k)$ is a \yes-instance of \textsc{SPP}, respectively, if and only if some constructed $(G,X)$ instance is a \yes-instance of \textsc{DP} (or of \textsc{DSP}).